• Skip to primary navigation

 • Trolling (other investors on social media, who have not performed as well as us in the recent past).

-However, when it comes to investing, giving up on everything mentioned above isn’t as easy as it sounds.
+However, when it comes to investing, giving up on everything mentioned above is not as easy as it sounds.
 All these (mis)attributes and (mis)behaviours make us human (except trolling others), and thus there is no point trying hard to eliminate all of them from our lives at one go.

 But if we work towards minimizing these – some starting today, and others over a period of time – we may end up with an outcome better than we had ever imagined.

-I would leave you with a couple of quotes from the Upanishads, which signify how what we think and do now, help us create our destinies –
+I would leave you with a couple of quotes, which signify how what we think and do now, help us create our destinies –

 Watch your thoughts; they become words.